372623460jh/sand-slate/packages/slate-hyperscript/Readme.md

-This package contains a hyperscript helper for creating Slate documents with JSX
+This package contains a hyperscript helper for creating Slate documents with JSX.